About semantic tags

 Required

 An order ID is the unique identifier for the order and links together all of the items that were part of the same transaction.
-When an item has been returned or when an order has been cancelled, the order ID is the unique identifier for the original order, including the returned or cancelled items.
+When an item has been returned or when an order has been canceled, the order ID is the unique identifier for the original order, including the returned or canceled items.

 Note

-The order ID should never change, even when an item in the order is returned or cancelled.
+The order ID should never change, even when an item in the order is returned or canceled.

 Important